Updated November 1st, 2022.

 These are fantastic apps and they’re strong competition to Adobe’s InDesign, Photoshop, and Illustrator, respectively.
-And while they are great values at their regular prices they are even better values right now because Affinity has put them on sale.
-You can go to the Mac App Store and download these apps for $24.99 each.
-Not per month, not per year–just $24.99, period.
+You can go to the Mac App Store and download these apps for $49.99 each.
+Not per month, not per year–just $49.99, period.
 Make a one-time purchase and they’re yours forever.
 Compare that to Adobe’s $50/month for the Adobe Creative Cloud suite.

 Not sure you want to buy?
 Affinity will give you a 90 day trial.
 Ninety days!
 Get the trial from their website.

 If you’ve used Illustrator, or Photoshop, or InDesign, you have an idea of how Affinity’s apps might work… and you’d be right, except they are so much nicer to use than Adobe’s!

 For example, suppose you have some text, and you want to experiment by changing the size.
 The “Adobe way” to do it is you select the text, and you choose a size from a menu (or you type a size into a box), you see how it looks, you try again, you see how it looks, you try again, and so on.
 It’s not hard, and we’re used to it.
 In fact, this isn’t really “Adobe’s way.”
 It’s “the normal way.”
 But it turns out there’s a better way.

 Affinity’s way is to dynamically change the size of the type, on the page, on the fly, as you slide up and down in the type menu.
 A movie’s worth a thousand words, so watch this real-life recording (I was trying to make the words “Meeting Controls here” fill the purple box):